Blu-ray Region Codes

 Additional Region Code Information

-Region 0 means that no type of region code has been embedded, or that the disc has been embedded for regions 1 through 6.
+Region 0 means that no region code has been embedded, or that the disc has been embedded for regions 1 through 6.
 This type is generally referred to as being a “region free” disc.

 Region 7 is reserved mainly for future use.
 As of now, region 7 is only used by MPAA (Motion Picture Association of America) and in Asia for copies intended only for use by the media.